 Category: PASSOVER RHYMES 100: A disgusting river.
 200: Good grape juice.
 300: Amphibian sandals.
 400: Flowers for the liberators.
 500: Too much unleavened bread.

-Passover Jeopardy Option 4 (I created this version in 2019) Category: GLOBAL WARMING (10 plague version) 100: Without permeable skin, this amphibian is less able to adapt to new climate and is at greater risk of extinction.
+Passover Jeopardy (2019 version) Category: GLOBAL WARMING (10 plague version) 100: Without permeable skin, this amphibian is less able to adapt to new climate and is at greater risk of extinction.
 200: Resulting from dramatic temperature shifts, a decrease in Dry Matter Intake, increased thermal stress, Reduction in thyroid hormone section and milk production, are examples of this.
 300: Sea level rising, shrinking mountain glaciers, strained municipal sewer systems, etc. will create a shortage of this critical part of daily life.
 400: An increase in this has led to warming air and warming ocean temperatures – which has led to extreme weather like floods which increases the population of mosquito and ticks.
 500: During a House Oversight Committee hearing on global warming and national security, Alexandria Ocasio-Cortez used this phrase to describe Congress neglecting to address these threats.